kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I feel small stones hitting my bare legs painfully.
 - The car goes by and the young men whoop from inside.

-## My friend the fruit and vegetable seller
+## My friend the German translator

 - Turns out, I do have a good friend in Dénia, Elke Kopmann; one of the very few people in the world I love dearly; a woman with strong integrity and a powerful spiritual practice.
 - I do not attempt to see her until this time for two reasons.
 First, I had been depressed and didn't see anyone as a rule.
 Second, my head was spinning with what was going on for me and it was difficult to know how to deal with anything outside of prayer, and fighting the cyber-stalkers online.
 - In 2016, I was concerned that she was interacting with [Hazel Smith](../early-years/2007.md#hazel-smith) in some manner, I can't remember how, and I warned her about Hazel.
 - I told Elke that Hazel is not a good person.
 - I hadn't seen my friend since 2016.
 Since then, we only chatted a few times online and I hadn't had any contact with her since 2020.
-- She had been selling fruit and vegetables in the market for some years with her new boyfriend who I hadn't met yet.
+- Normally a German translator, she had a new job selling fruit and vegetables in the market for some years with her new boyfriend, who I hadn't met yet.
+- She also worked hard-labour in the fields growing the produce.
-- The supply some of the best restaurants in the region, she told me.
+- They supply some of the best restaurants in the region, she told me.
 - A common friend of ours is [Klara Sarkadi](../../crimes/introduction-agents.md#klara-sarkadi), the Orfeo choir master who is a close associate of Domingo and possibly a porn-gang victim introduction agent and side-line shepherdess (the name they use for anyone who plays a part in choreographed events that support the porn-gang's destruction of a lone drugged target).
-- Klara told me, repeatedly, how tired my friend was from working in the fields.
+- Klara told me, repeatedly, how tired Elke was from working in the fields.
 - "She's very tired," she'd say, repeatedly.
 - I go to buy some vegetables from Elke.
 - As I walk towards the stall, I see [Paqui Fornet Pastor](../../crimes/protagonists/domingo-et-al.md#paqui-fornet-pastor) talking to Elke.